habedi/PracticalMachineLearning/README.md

 * [RTree](https://github.com/davidmoten/rtree): Reactive implementations of immutable in-memory R-tree and R*-tree in Java
 * [Recommender Systems](https://github.com/Microsoft/Recommenders): A useful repository of stuff all about the Recommender Systems (e.g. best practices to build Recommender Systems)
 * [Awesome-Graph](https://github.com/jbmusso/awesome-graph): A curated list of resources (e.g., libraries, frameworks and databases) related to graphs
-* [Parallel Graph AnalytiX (PGX)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html): A graph processing and analytics toolbox written in Java from Oracle
+* [Parallel Graph AnalytiX (PGX)](https://www.oracle.com/technetwork/oracle-labs/parallel-graph-analytix/overview/index.html): A graph processing and analytics toolbox from Oracle which is written in Java
 * [ROOT](https://root.cern.ch): A scientific toolbox for data processing and analysis in C++
 * [Stanford Topic Modeling Toolbox (TMT)](https://nlp.stanford.edu/software/tmt): TMT is a nice Java toolkit for topic modelling on textual data
 * [Java Data Mining Package](https://jdmp.org/): An opensource Java package for mining massive datasets implementing a vast collection of algorithms (i.e. clustering, regression, classification and graphical models)